MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-skill-textsplit.md

 ## Skill Parameters

 Parameters are case-sensitive.
 Some parameters are version-specific.
 This table notes the API version in which a parameter was introduced so that you know whether a [version upgrade](search-api-migration.md) is required.
 The Azure portal supports most preview features.
+For updates to Text Split skill, you can edit the skillset JSON definition to add new preview parameters.
 Azure SDKs are on a separate release schedule, so you should check their change logs to determine feature availability.

 | Parameter name     | Version   | Description |
 |--------------------|-------------|-------------|